 - Nuremberg Tunnels.
 These again were in use far before WWII, but saw use as bunkers and storage for goods and art when bombs fell on Nuremberg.
 Tours are available of the intricate tunnel system today for those comfortable with a decent amount of walking.

 - Nazi Party Rally Grounds.
 This large area was designed in an arena style to fit hundreds of thousands.
 Featured in films before and after the war, this building has always been a prominent landmark for historians.
-The Documentation Center is just nearby, making it easy to fit two spots into one trip.
+The Documentation Center museum is a part of the massive structure, making it easy to fit two spots into one trip.

 Cruise by Nuremberg, Germany on Europe’s rivers